rackerlabs/technical-blog/_posts/2020-05-08-dba-tips-for-handling-workflow-mailer-issues.md

 **Fix:**

-Whenever you approve an email notification by using email text mode or from a mobile device, you should sure that you do the following actions:
+Whenever you approve an email notification by using email text mode or from a mobile device, you should ensure that you do the following actions:

 - Put a space between each field.
 - Put the **NID** value in brackets.

-The message from the preceding example should have at least one space between the fields, and the **NID** value should include square brackets ([]), as shown in the following example:
+The message from the preceding example should have at least one space between the fields, and the **NID** value should include square brackets ([ ]), as shown in the following example:

     Action: 'Approve'
     Note: ''